Everything you need to know about hiking Guatemala's most iconic volcano and witnessing Fuego's spectacular eruptions

 You should be able to hike uphill continuously for 2-3 hours without stopping.
 If you can do a 10-mile hike with significant elevation gain, you can handle Acatenango with determination.
 Regular cardio exercise (running, cycling, stair climbing) in the months before helps tremendously.

-If you're in decent shape, mentally prepared for a challenge, and willing to push through discomfort, yes.
+If you're in decent shape, mentally prepared for a challenge, and willing to push yourself, yes.
 Thousands of travelers complete this hike every year, including many who aren't hardcore hikers.
 The key is pacing yourself, staying hydrated, and not giving up when it gets tough.
 Your guides will support you, and the reward at the top makes every difficult step worthwhile.

 Duration: 2 days / 1 night